easydatapy/easytxt/README.rst

 Text examples
 -------------
-In this example lets parse badly structured text and output it into multiple formats.
+In this example lets parse badly structured text and output it into a multiple formats.

-Please note that calling multiple formats at the same time won't affect performance since sentences are cached and when calling other formats, cached sentences will be used in a process.
+Please note that calling multiple formats at the same time won't affect performance since sentences are cached and when calling other formats, cached sentences will be instead used in a process.

 .. code-block:: python